There was no way Angelo Dundee was going to miss Muhammad Ali's 70th birthday party.

 "I just put the reflexes in the proper direction," Dundee said in a 2005 interview with The Associated Press.

-Their partnership began in Louisville, Ali's hometown, in 1959.
+The partnership with Ali began in Louisville, Ali's hometown, in 1959.
 Dundee was there with light heavyweight Willie Pastrano when the young Ali, then known as Cassius Clay, called their room from a hotel phone to ask if he could have five minutes.
 Clay, a local Golden Gloves champion, kept asking the men boxing questions in a conversation that lasted 3 1/2 hours, according to Dundee's autobiography, "My View From the Corner: A Life in Boxing."

 After Ali returned from Rome with a gold medal at the 1960 Olympics, Dundee ran into him in Louisville and invited him to come to Miami Beach to train.
 Ali declined.
 But that December, Dundee got a call from one of Ali's handlers, seeking to hire Dundee.
 After Ali won his first pro fight, Dundee accepted.